Business Division Spinoff Requires New Strategy

 With Cato, Jacobson found location migration to be quick and painless.
 After establishing the company’s datacenters and peering points, the process of migrating sites began.
 “By the time we got to our tenth site, our window dropped to two hours, and we rarely needed more than one hour to cut a site over from the old service to the new, and the actual outage time was usually no more than 15 minutes.”

-“Security was extended at each site on the WAN, no matter the size.
+“Security was extended at each site on the WAN, no matter the site’s size.
 And we know that our Internet traffic is properly secured.
-Extending our WAN to AWS and Azure was easy with the Cato’s virtual sockets and where virtual sock aren’t ideal, we usde IP SEC connections without having to buy or maintain additional firewalls or Internet lines.”
+Extending our WAN to AWS and Azure was easy with the Cato’s virtual Sockets and where virtual Sockets aren’t ideal, we use IPsec connections without having to buy or maintain additional firewalls or Internet lines.”

 Vitesco Technologies Gained: High Availability, Self-Maintenance, Deep Analytics, Policy Consistency

 Cato SASE Cloud enables very large enterprise to accelerate and transform their global network and security infrastructure.
 “This is why we moved from our internally managed SD-WAN, remote access service and cloud-based Internet provider to Cato’s SASE platform.”

 “This is why we moved from our internally managed SD-WAN, remote access service and cloud-based Internet provider to Cato’s SASE platform.”

 With Cato, Vitesco Technologies achieved high availability across the board, removing the need for a regional hub or an expensive co-location facility for WAN or Internet services.
 Analytics and security events are centralized in one place to make analysis easier.

 “If we run into any questions, Cato is there to help us.
 It’s easy to know what policies we have applied, and we know they’re consistent across our locations.
 Our security team is pleased to know that Cato maintains the platform and as we need to add capacity, it’s a simple phone call or email to get it resolved.”